drzoidberg/frontend-playground-react/README.md

 ## 📦 Contents

+With only tuning a few lines of these components, real cool and different effects can be achieved

-### JsTextAnimation
+### JsTextAnimation001
-A simple text using vanilla JS and React Hooks
+A simple text using vanilla JS and React Hooks.
+Kinda versatile.

 ### SVGAnimationWithText
-A simple SVG animation (in the shape of text) built with class-based and functional
+A simple SVG animation (in the shape of text) built with class-based and functional.

 ### Parallax
 A simple parallax effect using vanilla JS and React Hooks